+Burn hazard from gasoline floating on water which is ignited can cause death or serious injury.
 Gasoline will float on top of water and can burn.
-If the boat is abandoned, swim upwind, far enough to avoid fuel that may spread over the surface of the water.
+If the boat is abandoned, swim upwind, far enough to avoid fuel that can spread over the surface of the water.

 Onboard fires involving the fuel system usually result in either an explosion that completely destroys the boat, or the boat burning to the waterline and self-extinguishing.
 Deciding on abandoning the boat or staying to fight the fire is difficult and depends on many factors.
-Try to formulate a fire plan in advance to make that decision quickly and without hesitation.
+Try to formulate a fire plan in advance to help make that decision quickly and without hesitation.